gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In previous releases, tasks could produce incorrect results when output files were left behind during upgrades or when processes outside of Gradle created files in a shared output directory.
 Gradle is able to detect these situations and automatically remove stale files, if it is safe to do so.
-Only files within `buildDir` and paths registered as targets for `clean` tasks are considered safe to remove.
+Only files within `buildDir`, paths registered as targets for the `clean` task and source set outputs are considered safe to remove.

 ### CLI abbreviates long test names